martapolii/JavaScript_Practice/README.md

-#COMP125 - Client-Side Web Development
+#JavaScipt_Practice

-This repository contains the hands-on exercises and assignments from the Client-Side Web Development (COMP125) course at Centennial College.
-This course dives deep into core JavaScript concepts and advanced features to create dynamic and interactive web applications.
+This repository contains hands-on exercises from from the 7th edition of the book "Java Script for Web Warriors as well as additional projects.

 Key Concepts Covered:
 - JavaScript Fundamentals: Learning the syntax, functions, data types, and operators essential for JavaScript development.